Man allegedly stole $55K from ATM; spent some on home furnishings, police say

 People are also reading…

-After obtaining a search warrant for the residence, officers entered the apartment and located Bunch along with $24,880 inside a shoe box, police said.
-Another $1,524 was allegedly located inside a purse in the bedroom.
+After obtaining a search warrant for the residence, officers entered the apartment, where they found Bunch and $24,880 inside a shoe box, police said.
+An additional $1,524 was reportedly inside a purse in the bedroom.

-Court documents suggest the at least a portion of the remaining stolen money was spent on new home furnishings including kitchen appliances, a sofa, a high top table and chairs, televisions, a dresser, nightstands and headboard for a king size bed.
+Court documents suggest that at least a portion of the remaining stolen money was spent on new home furnishings, including kitchen appliances, a sofa, a high-top table and chairs, televisions, a dresser, nightstands and headboard for a king-size bed.

-Bunch was still being held on $30,000 bond Monday after having been booked into the LaPorte County jail on Oct.
-12. He could face up to seven years in prison if convicted on both charges.
+Bunch had been booked Oct.
+12 into the LaPorte County Jail and was still being held on $30,000 bond Monday.
+He could face up to seven years in prison if convicted on both charges.